-Creating potential customer profiles is often enough to make even the best marketer freeze in their tracks – and realize how little they really know about their prospects.
+Creating a customer journey map is enough to make even the best marketer freeze in their tracks and realize how little they really know about their prospects.

-The very first step in your map is going to be the core information about your customer.
-Things like:
+The very first step in a customer journey map is the core demographic information about your customers, such as:

 - Age range